Knowledge Base Sections ▾

 | Billing | Credit card (USD) | USDT, USDC, GNK (0% commission), card |

-Comparison for a typical full-time developer's AI assistant usage (250M tokens per month):
+Comparison for a typical full-time developer's usage, using an AI assistant (250M tokens per month):

 | Service / model | Monthly bill | Coffee equivalent |